FrancoMelandri/yase/src/yase-cicd/README.md

-In the repository you can fine the one pipeline for each component of the application stack.
+In the repository you can fine one pipeline for each component belong to the application stack.

 For the moment I have disable the Deploy phase leaving only the continuous integration that perform **test**, **build** and the image **publish** in docker hub.